mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

 # Generic OAuth authentication

-You can configure many different OAuth2 authentication services with Grafana using the generic OAuth2 feature.
+You can configure many different OAuth2 authentication services with Mosaicoo using the generic OAuth2 feature.
 Examples:

 - [Generic OAuth authentication](#generic-oauth-authentication)
   - [Set up OAuth2 with Auth0](#set-up-oauth2-with-auth0)